arangodb/arangodb/Documentation/UserManual/Arangosh.md

 _arangosh_ will then display a password prompt and try to connect to the server after the password was entered.

-The change the current database after the connection has been made, you can use the `db._useDatabase()` command in arangosh:
+To change the current database after the connection has been made, you can use the `db._useDatabase()` command in arangosh:

     arangosh> db._useDatabase("myapp");